daecepi/JobsityChallengesThirdSchool/ChallengesWeek7/Challenge1/frontend/README.md

-[ ] change switch for if with indexof in routes for parent component [ ] Change descriptions to look short when they are too long [ ] put default image in src folder for books that doesn't have cover
+[ ] change switch for if with indexof in routes for parent component [ ] Change descriptions to look short when they are too long [ ] put default image in src folder for books that doesn't have cover [ ] Use this package to improve notificationsa all over the app: https://www.npmjs.com/package/react-notification-alert
 # React documentation based readme and components
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).